jfobrycki/bgd-waterquality/README.md

 node bind-data-js
 ```

+The result was a count of the number of boreholes sampled per district added as a new variable named count.

+# Mapping colors

 Additionally, code was run to select out a color palette for the map.
-The selected color palette was called Temps.
+From the originally provided cartocolors.json file, the selected color palette was called Temps.

+A new js file was created colorselection.js and within this file the following code was entered.
+The result of running this code was creating a new .json file called tempscolors.json.
+This file contained the color palette used in the map.

 ```javascript
 // import the modules